 Here’s a look at the first two apps we released:

-Jimdo Live Chat (Android)
+Jimdo Live Chat (Android and iOS)

 The idea behind Jimdo Live Chat is that you should be able to talk to the people who use your website.
 We built the app so that customers can start a live chat conversation with you to ask questions or get help if they need it—right through your website.